 There is no point using a broker that doesn’t advise!

 The effect on the non advising high street broker is marked.
-Aviva, who I have never regarded as being great on the predicting the future front, seems to have got it right when they closed their Hill House Hammond high street broking business some years ago.
-There are still high street providers for car and household business, but they are mainly non advised, use panels or are a franchise.
+There are still high street providers for car and household business, but they are mainly non advised, use panels or are a franchise with a limited number of insurers to sell.
 The staff have authority to offer, sometimes illogical, discounts, but cannot offer a qualified opinion on what is the best product for you.
 In the main, they seem to be the financial BHS and Woolworths of the high street, and will probably go the same way.

-Fortunately, the brokers that will thrive will do so by going down one of two routes (or perhaps both!).
+The brokers that will thrive will do so by going down one of two routes (or perhaps both!).
 They will either be specialists for a particular niche and will offer quality advice on particular trades or areas such as specialist motor, charities or hospitality, or they will become Chartered and will advise on products that are commensurate with their qualifications.
+In the main that will mean only dealing with much higher premiums.

 If I was starting out in business today and my insurance premium was going to be over £1500 I would only use a Chartered broker or a specialist broker who understood the area I was working in.

-My purpose is to help you ask the right questions in order to then get the best advice.
+My purpose is to nudge you into asking the right questions before you buy!

 No matter what you do as a job, your age or financial circumstances, you will encounter one or many financial institutions.
 My aim is to help you by making you aware of the questions you should ask so you get the best from dealing with lenders, insurers and a whole raft of related companies and intermediaries.
 I will also try and give some tips and ideas that I hope will make the process of dealing with financial companies a little easier.